Close

 Step 3: Attend your appointment in person.
 Arrive 15 minutes early with original documents plus one complete photocopy set.

-Step 4: Pay the visa fee (currently AED 170 for single-entry, AED 340 for multiple-entry).
+Step 4: Pay the visa fee of USD 40 (approximately AED 147) for a single-entry visa and USD 60 (approximately AED 220) for a multiple-entry visa.
 Keep the receipt—it's your tracking reference.

 Step 5: Collect your passport with visa stamp.
-Processing typically takes 5-7 business days, though urgent processing (48 hours) is available for an additional fee.
+Processing typically takes 3 to 5 business days under normal processing, though express processing is available within 1 to 2 business days for urgent applications.

 Pathway 2: Visa-on-Arrival Option